 - Pay your premiums: Paying premiums with the cash value could be a big help to retirees who want to maintain their whole life policy without having to pay the premium out of pocket each month.
 However, if the cash value does not cover the premium at any time, you would need to start paying premiums out of pocket again to keep the policy in force.

 - Withdraw your basis: The basis is the amount in the cash value account that you've paid in via premiums.
 You could withdraw that amount tax-free.
-You could also withdraw more than your basis, although you would pay tax at your ordinary rate on anything above that basis amount.
+In addition, you could withdraw more than your basis, although you would pay tax at your ordinary rate on anything above that basis amount.
 If you choose this option, your death benefit would be reduced by the amount you withdraw.

 - Borrow against your policy: When you've built up a cash reserve, you have the option of borrowing money from your insurance company, which uses your policy as collateral.
 In this case, you would pay no taxes on the money you borrow, and your interest rate would depend on market rates and the type of policy you have.
 If you do not pay back the loan before you pass away, however, the amount you owe will be deducted from the death benefit.
 It's important to note that withdrawals from and loans against the cash value may generate income tax liability, cause the policy to lapse and reduce the value of the account and death benefit.

 - Exchange it for an annuity: The Internal Revenue Service allows whole life policyholders with cash values to convert their life insurance policies into annuities using something called a 1035 exchange.
-Such a conversion does not require you to pay taxes on your gains at the time of the switchover, though you would pay taxes on a portion of each payout, depending on the proportion of your basis to your gains.
-You would also be giving up your death benefit by making this exchange.
+Such a conversion does not require you to pay taxes on your gains at the time of the switchover; however, you would pay taxes on a portion of each payout, depending on the proportion of your basis to your gains.
+You also would be giving up your death benefit by making this exchange.